johnno1962/Remote/README.md

 (The gif shows the recording of a macro, saving it and then playing it back - testing the screen is as expected in the snapshot.
-Gif made using the excellent Gif Brewer from the Mac App Store)
+Gif made using the excellent GIFBrewery from the Mac App Store)

 To use, download the zipped source for this plugin, build and restart Xcode.
 You can then patch your project's main.m to include the Remote